vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

 In an earlier section, you obtained AWS credentials.
 Use these credentials to make a secret in Kubernetes that ExternalDNS can reference.
 Start by creating a manifest for an opaque secret.

 The secret must be created in the same namespace that the ExternalDNS package will run it.

-1. If the namespace does not exist, create it now and use it in the manifest below.
+1. If the namespace does not exist, create it now and use it in the manifest below:

     ```shell
     kubectl create namespace my-external-dns
     ```

 2. Create the manifest and apply it to your cluster: `kubectl apply -f secret.yaml`.
-For the secret, you will need: the secret name, the namespace, and the AWS access key ID and Secret access key.
+For the secret, you will need: the secret name, the namespace, and the AWS access key ID and Secret access key:

     ```yaml
     apiVersion: v1